ETAIC/ETAIC.github.io/index.md

 {% capture text %}

 ETAIC Lab advances intelligent autonomous systems through projects with practical impact.
 We focus on adaptive control for humanoid and quadrupedal robots in micro-mobility, enhancing their agility and manipulation in complex environments.
-We develop swarm algorithms for drones and autonomous vehicles to optimize delivery and transportation in dynamic urban settings.
-Our work also includes trustworthy human-robot collaboration for shared driving autonomy, and we design energy-aware predictive control systems for electric autonomous vehicles to optimize energy use and extend range, promoting sustainable urban mobility.
+We develop multi-agent control algorithms for drones and autonomous vehicles to optimize delivery and transportation in dynamic urban settings.
+Our work also includes trustworthy human-robot collaboration for shared driving autonomy, and we design energy-aware predictive control systems for electric autonomous vehicles to promote sustainable urban mobility.
 {%
   include button.html
   link="projects"